Blastdav/sd-webui-e621-grabber/README.md

     It is important to note that this works the same way as the E621 search box.
 An example query would be "female solo rating:safe"

     If there are no results found (currently) an error will flag up in the console and the generation will continue without adding anything to the prompt.
+# Other functions
+    If the prompt <e6grabber> is used within the prompt field, the fetched tags are inserted there (with no leading or follownig commas); otherwise, they are insterted at the very start of the prompt (with a following comma)

 ## Something wrong?